IBMTechSales/liberty-enterprise-deployment-labs/1010-Modernize-Runtime-to-Liberty/README.md

 The WebSphere Liberty server named “**pbwServer**”, which you created earlier in the lab, only contains the minimal configuration needed to start the Liberty server.
-The server configuration file.
-Application database libraries, and the PlantsByWebSphere application must all be configured and added to the Liberty server.
+The server configuration file, application database libraries, and the PlantsByWebSphere application must all be configured and added to the Liberty server.

 In this section of the lab, you will perform the following activities to complete the WebSphere Liberty configuration for the “**pbwServer**” to